cmosig/imc-2020-auxiliary-data/README.md

 If you have questions don't hesitate to contact clemens.mosig@fu-berlin.de

-# Download of BGP update dumps

-Run the python download script from the respective project directory which is either `data/march` or `data/april`.
+Run the python scripts from the respective project directory which is either `data/march` or `data/april`.
 Pass the configuration file as parameter.
 The configuration file contains all information of the experiment such as update interval or prefixes.

+# Preparation

+## Download of BGP update dumps

+Run:

     python3 ../../code/download_data.py config.ini